Pathfinder 2e - The Fighter Handbook

 - Defenses: Expert in all armor and unarmored defense at 1st level, and your proficiency rises to Master so your AC should be higher than nearly any other character.

-- Class DC: There are no published options which make use of the Fighter CLass DC
+- Class DC: There are no published Fighter options which make use of the Fighter Class DC, but some other things like critical specializations can sometimes rely upon your class DC.

 Attack of Opportunity: Very few creatures in Pathfinder 2e have the ability to punish creatures for moving through their reach, so most creatures can simply rush past each other to reach vulonerable targets.
 The ability to make even one additional attack in these cases is a significant deterrent, and the Fighter is the only class that gets this option without spending a feat.